 One of the fundamental principles behind cancer vaccines is harnessing the power of the body’s immune system to fight cancer.
 Immunotherapy, which includes cancer vaccines, works by boosting or restoring the immune system’s ability to recognize and combat cancer cells.
 This approach contrasts with conventional treatments like chemotherapy and radiation, which directly target cancer cells but can also harm healthy cells, leading to significant side effects.

 Interestingly, the immune system’s ability to combat diseases is influenced by various factors, including overall health and hormonal balance.
 For example, low testosterone levels, often referred to as “low T,” can affect immune function, particularly in men.
 Low testosterone can lead to symptoms such as fatigue, reduced muscle mass, and even an impaired immune response.
 These symptoms can complicate cancer treatment, as a weakened immune system may be less effective at responding to therapies like vaccines.
-This is why addressing hormonal imbalances is an important aspect of holistic cancer care, ensuring that patients are in the best possible condition to benefit from treatments like immunotherapy.
+This is why addressing hormonal imbalances with the help of a testosterone replacement therapy is an important aspect of holistic cancer care, ensuring that patients are in the best possible condition to benefit from treatments like immunotherapy.

 Types of Cancer Vaccines: Preventive and Therapeutic Approaches